sherylchenn/laboobie/README.md

 - Must use ElevenLabs technology (API, SDK, or services)
 - Include working demo, repository, or video
 - Have rights to share the project publicly
+- Must be open source with publicly accessible code

 ### Get Help